The Craniospinal Center of Los Angeles

 Lower back pain affects 75-85% of Americans at some point in their life.
 For many, it resolves in a few months, but for about 10% of them, lower back pain becomes a chronic problem.
 When your back pain persists, Brian Gantwerker, MD, at The Craniospinal Center of Los Angeles can help.
 As an expert neurosurgeon, Dr. Gantwerker performs several types of surgery that target and eliminate the underlying cause of your pain.
-To learn more about your surgical options, call either the Santa Monica or Encino, California, office or book an appointment online.
+To learn more about your surgical options, call either the Santa Monica, California, office or book an appointment online.

 Your lower back, or lumbar spine, supports the weight of your body, while also giving you the flexibility to bend and twist — a combination that makes it vulnerable to pain-causing injuries and spine problems.

 Lower back pain is frequently the result of sprains and strains from daily activities like lifting a heavy object or participating in sports.

 Beyond damage to your muscles, ligaments, and tendons, conditions that commonly cause lower back pain include:

 - Spinal stenosis

 - Degenerative disc disease

 - Spondylolisthesis (slipped disc)